Shi'ites file contempt proceeding against IGP over failure to release corpse of slain 'Free Zakzaky' protesters

 .

-MEMBERS of the Islamic Movement in Nigeria (also known as Shi’ites) have filed a contempt proceeding against the Inspector-General of Police, Usman Alkali Baba, for his purported refusal to obey the court judgement delivered on 29th June 2020, which ordered the release of the corpses of Free-Zakzaky protesters killed by the men of the Nigeria Police in 2019 at Federal Secretariat, Abuja.
+Members of the Islamic Movement in Nigeria (also known as Shi’ites) have filed contempt proceedings against the Inspector-General of Police, Usman Alkali Baba, for his purported refusal to obey the court judgement delivered on 29th June 2020, which ordered the release of the corpses of Free-Zakzaky protesters killed by the men of the Nigeria Police in 2019 at Federal Secretariat, Abuja.

 Interim spokesperson of IMN’s Academic Forum, Halima Aliyu, made the notice of consequence of disobedience of the judgement of court available to our correspondent in Abuja on Monday.